jacobzouzou/es6/readme.md

         )
       }
     }

-//Use ReactDOM to render compoment in browser ReactDOM.render( return (
+# Use ReactDOM to render compoment in browser
+ReactDOM.render(
+  return (
     </MyComponent>,